karkman/MMB-901_Metagenomics/README.md

 ## Learning outcomes

-By completing this course, the you will:
+By completing this course, you will:

 * Have a basic understanding of metagenomic sequencing technologies and bioinformatic approaches to analyse metagenomic data
 * Be able to plan and execute a metagenomic sequencing project depending on the research questions.